The Almanac highlights Connecticut's statewide road system.

 - Number continuity across state lines: Yes; in all present cases where route is state-maintained on both sides

-- Discontinuous signed routes: No; four routes have gaps in state maintenance, but are still continuously signed
+- Discontinuous signed routes: CT 34 is no longer signed on the freeway portion in New Haven.
+Four routes have gaps in state maintenance, but are still continuously signed

 - Highest signed state route: CT 372 (present and historical)

 - Highest unsigned state route: SR 921 (present); SR 1001 (historical)